Webinar: How CFOs Can Maximize Margins with Contract Intelligence

-What is contract risk management?
-Contract risk management assesses a contract's maximum value through compliance tracking by identifying, managing, and minimizing the potential risks throughout the contract lifecycle.
+Contract risk management is the process of assessing a contract's maximum value through compliance tracking by identifying, managing, and minimizing the potential risks throughout the contract lifecycle.
 This may include loss of opportunity, legal exposure if things go wrong, and potential business impact the contract will have on the involved parties.

 Contracts are the foundation of commerce, outlining rights, responsibilities, and expectations between parties.
 However, even the most well-intentioned agreements carry inherent risks.